Nanofinance going digital

 Co-founder & President

 Accomplished consultant and technical advisor for inclusive finance with more than 15 years of experience across West Africa.
-Natural-born trainer for VSLA group formation and women’s entrepreneurship, Jean-Paul was part of the inception of Savolution’s approach and business model.
+Natural-born trainer for Savings Group formation and women’s entrepreneurship, Jean-Paul was part of the inception of Savolution’s approach and business model.

 Ana Kravic